scwangdyd/zero_shot_hoi/README.md

     | Default mAP |  |  | |

 ## Known/Novel Splits - 80 MS-COCO Objects
+To simulate the zero-shot cases, we split the 80 object categories into known and novel set based on their occurrence in HICO-DET and VCOCO datasets.
+The split can be found at [datasets/known_novel_split.py](./dataset/known_novel_split.py).

 ## Citing
 If you use this code in your research or wish to refer to the baseline results published, please use the following BibTeX entry.